parsimonhi/animCJK/README.md

 The svgsKo folder contains svg files corresponding to Korean "hanja level 8, 7, 6, 5", some of the level 4, and some other characters.
 In all, the svgsKo folder contains 535 characters.

 ### svgsZhHans
-The svgsZhHans folder contains svg files corresponding to Chinese "commonly used simplified hanzi" (7000 characters), some "uncommon hanzi", some "traditional hanzi" (that can appear in a simplified hanzi text), some components and the 35 basic strokes.
+The svgsZhHans folder contains svg files corresponding to Chinese "commonly used simplified hanzi" (7000 characters), some "uncommon hanzi", some "traditional hanzi" (that can appear in a simplified hanzi text), some components and the 38 basic strokes.
 This set includes the "HSK version 3 hanzi" (2970 characters) and the "frequently used simplified hanzi" (3500 characters).
-In all, the svgsZhHans folder contains 7925 characters.
+In all, the svgsZhHans folder contains 8014 characters.

 ### svgsZhHant
 The svgsZhHant folder contains svg files corresponding to Chinese "HSK v3 level 1 to 3 traditional hanzi" (907 characters) and some other characters.
 Note that some simplified characters have more than one corresponding traditional character.
 In all, the svgsZhHant folder contains 1013 characters.

 ### Special folders
-These folders contain svg files for characters that have at least one stroke that belongs only partially to the radical.
+These folders contain a "special" version of svg files for characters that have at least one stroke that belongs only partially to the radical.
+These "special" versions are useful only when one want to display the radical in a different color.
+Note that all these characters have also a "normal" version in svgsJa, svgsKo, svgsZhHans or svgsZhHant.

 ### Zoo folders
-They contain various characters, including Bopomofo and primitives that may not have a corresponding character in Unicode code charts.
+They contain various characters such as primitives that may not have a corresponding character in Unicode code charts and Bopomofo characters.

 ### Notes
 Be careful because the characters are not always the same in all languages even when they share the same unicode.
 For instance 勉 (21193.svg) in Japanese has not the same glyph as 勉 (21193.svg) in simplified Chinese.